feature-engine/feature_engine/docs/roadmap.rst

 while putting a model in production.

 Feature-engine makes data engineering easy by allowing the selection of feature subsets directly within its transformers.
-It also interlaces well with EDA by returning dataframes for easy data exploration.
+It also interlaces well with exploratory data analysis (EDA) by returning dataframes for easy data exploration.

 Feature-engine’s transformers preserve Scikit-learn functionality with the methods fit() and transform() and can be integrated into a Pipeline to simplify putting the model in production.

 Feature-engine was designed to be used in real settings.
 Each transformer has a concrete aim, and is tailored to certain variables and certain data.
 Transformers raise errors